hongzhonglu/vivarium/doc/guides/processes.rst

 =========

 You should interpret words and phrases that appear fully capitalized in this document as described in :rfc:`2119`.
+Here is a brief summary of the RFC:

+* "MUST" indicates absolute requirements.
+Vivarium may not work correctly if you don't follow these.
+* "SHOULD" indicates strong suggestions.
+You might have a valid reason for deviating from them, but be careful that you understand the ramifications.
+* "MAY" indicates truly optional features that you can include or exclude as you wish.

 Models in Vivarium are built by combining :term:`processes`, each of which models a mechanism in the cell.
 These processes can be combined in